Behind the scenes:

 Removal of human scoring bias

-Standardized assessment isn't about rigidity- it's about ensuring that what you're measuring is the participant's actual performance, not variation in how the test was given.
+Standardized assessment ensures that what is being measured is the participant's actual performance, not variation in how the test was given or interpreted.

 The Assessment Experience